Proposing With an Antique Engagement Ring

 • Permission – A more traditional partner who loves antique jewelry may hope you’ve asked permission from a father, grandfather, older brother, or other relative before proposing.
 If that type of classic permission isn’t needed, at least be aware if you have that special someone’s permission, and you can anticipate a positive answer.

-• Story – Every Art Deco engagement ring comes with a story.
+• Story – Every vintage ring comes with a story.
 If you’re proposing with an heirloom ring from a family member, you likely know the ring’s history and the happy relationships it has supported.
 If you’ve purchased the ring from a third party, ask the dealer if there is any history behind the ring they can provide so you can elaborate on its origins and meaningfulness.

 • Lighting – Wherever you choose to propose, be sure the area has the proper light to show off the antique ring’s sparkle and flair.
 Because older gemstones don’t have cuts with as many facets, dull or dim light will not reflect as deeply into the stone and may not show all the ring’s beauty.
 Opt for a setting with slightly brighter light for a better presentation.